Northern Ireland: Governance

 The Northern Ireland Office represents the UK Government in Northern Ireland on reserved matters and represents Northern Ireland's interests within the UK Government.
 Additionally, the Republic's government also has the right to "put forward views and proposals" on non-devolved matters about Northern Ireland.
 The Northern Ireland Office is led by the Secretary of State for Northern Ireland, who sits in the Cabinet of the United Kingdom.

 Northern Ireland is a distinct legal jurisdiction, separate from the two other jurisdictions in the United Kingdom (England and Wales, and Scotland).
 Northern Ireland law developed from Irish law that existed before the partition of Ireland in 1921.
 Northern Ireland is a common law jurisdiction and its common law is similar to that in England and Wales.
 However, there are important differences in law and procedure between Northern Ireland and England and Wales.
 The body of statute law affecting Northern Ireland reflects the history of Northern Ireland, including Acts of the Parliament of the United Kingdom, the Northern Ireland Assembly, the former Parliament of Northern Ireland and the Parliament of Ireland, along with some Acts of the Parliament of England and of the Parliament of Great Britain that were extended to Ireland under Poynings' Law between 1494 and 1782.

 Descriptions

-There is no generally accepted term to describe what Northern Ireland is: province, region, country or something else.
-The choice of term can be controversial and can reveal the writer's political preferences.
+There is no generally accepted term to describe what Northern Ireland is.
+It has been described as a country, province, region, and other terms officially, by the press, and in common speech.
+The choice of term can be controversial and can reveal one's political preferences.
 This has been noted as a problem by several writers on Northern Ireland, with no generally recommended solution.

-Owing in part to how the United Kingdom, and Northern Ireland, came into being, there is no legally defined term to describe what Northern Ireland 'is'.
-There is also no uniform or guiding way to refer to Northern Ireland amongst the agencies of the UK Government.
-For example, the websites of the Office of the Prime Minister of the United Kingdom and the UK Statistics Authority describe the United Kingdom as being made up of four countries, one of these being Northern Ireland.
-Other pages on the same websites refer to Northern Ireland specifically as a "province" as do publications of the UK Statistics Authority.
-The website of the Northern Ireland Statistics and Research Agency also refers to Northern Ireland as being a province as does the website of the Office of Public Sector Information and other agencies within Northern Ireland.
-Publications of HM Treasury and the Department of Finance and Personnel of the Northern Ireland Executive, on the other hand, describe Northern Ireland as being a "region of the UK".
-The UK's submission to the 2007 United Nations Conference on the Standardization of Geographical Names defines the UK as being made up of two countries (England and Scotland), one principality (Wales) and one province (Northern Ireland).